IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 #####Grasshopper consists of two primary types of user objects: parameters and components.
 Parameters store data, whereas components perform actions that result in data.
 The most basic way to understand Grasshopper is to remember that we will use data to define the inputs of actions.
 In turn, the actions produce new data that we can use as inputs to later actions.

 ####1.2.1.1.
 PARAMETERS
-Parameters store the data - numbers, colors, geometry, and more - that we send through the graph in our definition.
-Parameters are container objects which are usually shown as small rectangular boxes with a single input and single output.
+Parameters act as input valves for the flow of the data that can pass through the graph of a definition.
+This data may include numbers, colors, geometry and more.
+Parameters look like small rectangular boxes with a single input, a single output, and an icon.
 We also know that these are parameters because of the shape of their icon.
-All parameter objects have a hexagonal border around their icon.
+All parameter objects exhibit icons with a hexagonal border.

 Geometry parameters can reference geometry from Rhino, or inherit geometry from other components.
 The point and curve objects are both geometry parameters.